dbascode/dbascode/README.md

 #### Environment Variables

 If PgAsCode will not find CLI options passed it will look for options in environment variables.
-Options are passed using the `DBAC_` variable name prefix and an option name in uppercase (hyphen is replaced by underscore):
+Options are passed using the `DBAC_` variable name prefix and an option name in uppercase (hyphens are replaced by underscores):

 ```shell script
 $ DBAC_DB_VAR="host=some.host|port=5432|password=123" DBAC_DBMS=postgres DBAC_PLAN=/var/plan.json pgascode migrate